linode/cluster-api-provider-linode/docs/src/developers/testing.md

   )
 }
 ```
-In this example, the nodes passed into `Paths` are used to describe each permutation of the function being called with different results from the mock Linode machine client.
+In this example, the nodes passed into `Run` are used to describe each permutation of the function being called with different results from the mock Linode machine client.

 #### Nodes
 * `Call` describes the behavior of method calls by mock clients.
 A `Call` node can belong to one or more paths.
 * `Result` invokes the function with mock clients and tests the output.
 A `Result` node terminates each path it belongs to.
+* `OneOf` is a collection of diverging paths that will be evaluated in separate test cases.
-* `Path` is a list of nodes that all belong to the same test path.
+* `Path` is a collection of nodes that all belong to the same test path.
 Each child node of a `Path` is evaluated in order.
-* `Either` is a list of nodes that all belong to different test paths.
-It is used to define diverging test path, with each path containing the set of all preceding `Call` nodes.
+Note that `Path` is only needed for logically grouping and isolating nodes within different test cases in a `OneOf` node.

 #### Setup, tear down, and event triggers
 Setup and tear down nodes can be scheduled before and after each run. `suite.BeforeEach` receives a `func(context.Context, Mock)` function that will run before each path is evaluated.
 Likewise, `suite.AfterEach` will run after each path is evaluated.